-- 13. These UNIDO efforts in support of the international development agenda proposed in the programme and budgets for the biennium 2006-2007 will have to be undertaken with the very limited resources at the disposal of the Organization.
-The programme and budgets for 2006-2007 are presented under a no-growth scenario for the regular budget, except for the additional resources necessary for security-related requirements.
-A negative growth scenario prevails for the operational budget.
-Under these circumstances, the Organization will continue to provide its services in a focused, prioritized and integrated manner in order to maximize value for money. - 14.
-In this connection, it is important to consider the relationship between the regular budget, operational budget and technical cooperation delivery/expenditure. - (a) The regular budget is funded primarily from assessed contributions, with a minuscule proportion being provided from such other sources as interest income, sales publications and government contributions to the UNIDO regional and field offices.
-The Constitution of UNIDO provides for 6 per cent of the net regular budget to be used for the Regular Programme of Technical
+15. These UNIDO efforts in support of the international development agenda proposed in the programme and budgets for the biennium 2006-2007 will have to be undertaken with the very limited resources at the disposal of the Organization.
+The programme and budgets for 2006-2007 are presented at zero real growth scenario for the regular budget, however, absorbing substantially the additional resources necessary for security-related requirements.
+A negative growth scenario prevails also for the operational budget.
+Under these circumstances, the Organization will continue to provide its services in a focused, prioritized and integrated manner in order to maximize value for money.

-Cooperation.
-These resources are used mainly for supporting technical cooperation and global forum activities;

-- (b) The operational budget is financed mainly from support cost income earned from the implementation of technical cooperation activities financed from voluntary contributions.
+- 16. In this connection, it is important to consider the relationship between the regular budget, operational budget and technical cooperation delivery/expenditure. - (a) The regular budget is funded primarily from assessed contributions, with a minuscule proportion being provided from such other sources as interest income, sales publications and government contributions to the UNIDO regional and field offices.
+The Constitution of UNIDO provides for 6 per cent of the net regular budget to be used for the Regular Programme of Technical Cooperation.
+These resources are used mainly for supporting technical cooperation and global forum activities: - (b) The operational budget is financed mainly from support cost income earned from the implementation of technical cooperation activities financed from voluntary contributions.
 This support cost income is a charge that varies from 5 to 13 per cent to the donor to partially reimburse UNIDO for its implementation services rendered.
-These resources are used for supporting technical cooperation activities. - 15.
+These resources are used for supporting technical cooperation activities. - 17.
 Although UNIDO's technical cooperation delivery is expected to grow further, the Organization's support cost income is declining as a result of an unfavourable euro/dollar exchange rate and ever-increasing donor demands for a significant reduction in support costs to be paid to the Organization for its services.
 Since such donor policies do not reduce UNIDO's actual support cost requirements for project delivery, these costs need to be covered, to an increasingly greater extent, by the regular budget.
-As the value added provided by UNIDO is in direct relation to the size of the combined regular and operational budgets, the desirable increase in services provided by UNIDO could only be secured either through a real increase in the regular budget, or through a greater volume of voluntary contributions. - 16.
-Thus, while the regular budget is constrained to a zero real growth scenario apart from the additional costs of increased security services rendered by UNOV, it becomes critical for Member States to increase their voluntary contributions to ensure UNIDO's continued ability to provide them with the services they require.
+As the value added provided by UNIDO is in direct relation to the size of the combined regular and operational budgets, the desirable increase in services provided by UNIDO could only be secured either through a real increase in the regular budget, or through a greater volume of voluntary contributions. - 18.
+In light of the constraints in the regular budget, it becomes critical for Member States to increase their voluntary contributions to ensure UNIDO's continued ability to provide them with the services they require.